 Through Jesus Christ, Our Lord.

 Saint of the Day – 13 January – St Hilary of Poitiers (315-368) Father & Doctor of the Church, Bishop, Confessor, Writer, Philosopher, Theologian, Preacher, Defender of the Faith.
-He was sometimes referred to as the “Hammer of the Arians” (Latin: Malleus Arianorum) and the “Athanasius of the West.”
+He was sometimes referred to as the “Hammer of the Arians” and the “Athanasius of the West.”
 His name comes from the Latin word for happy or cheerful.
 St Hilary was born in 315 at Poitiers, France and he died in 368 of natural causes.
-Patronages – against rheumatism, against snakes, against snake bites, backward children, children learning to walk, mothers, sick people, 4 cities.
+Patronages – against rheumatism, against snakes, against snake bites, backward children, children learning to walk, mothers, the sick/the infirm, 4 Cities.

 Hilary was born to pagan parents of Poitiers, France, in 315.
 After training in the classics and philosophy, Hilary married.
 He and his wife had one daughter, Afra.
 All who knew Hilary said he was a friendly, charitable, gentle man.
 Hilary’s studies led him to read Scripture.
 He became convinced that there was only one God, whose Son became man and died and rose to save all people.
 This led him to be baptised along with his wife and daughter.